Debrief-BC/dbf-flaxen/README.md

 Then open your `text editor` and start developing.
 The browser will automatically refresh when files are saved.

-Most of the the time working with other modules (like debugger etc.) hosted in the [Remix repository](https://github.com/ethereum/remix) is not needed.
+Most of the the time working with other modules (like debugger etc.) hosted in the [Flaxen repository](https://github.com/ethereum/remix) is not needed.

 ### Troubleshooting building